skip to main content

 LIGHT

-Your Aralia prefers indirect bright light, and can adjust to lower light.
+Your Aralia prefers indirect modeerate to bright light.
 Too much direct light will scorch the leaves, but too little light will cause slow growth and yellow leaves.
 Rotate your plant monthly to keep growth even.
 If you are worried you don’t have enough light in your home, try adding a grow light.

 WATER

 Water your Aralia when the soil volume is 50% dry.
-Always check the soil moisture before watering.
+Always check the soil moisture before watering to avoid excess moisture.
 Water thoroughly until you see water flow out of the drainage hole and discard any excess water in the saucer.

 HUMIDITY